OluseunAkintayo/dev-tools/README.md

 # NexTools

-A collection of everyday tools for developers and everyone else!
+A collection of everyday utility tools everyone!

 #### In the Pipeline